-- · Stay up-to-date with course content from previous sessions and online materials - Contribute to group and class discussions and activities - Complete group and individual tasks, such as short pieces of written work, grammar practice, oral or written summaries of group discussions or audio/video media, online research activities, etc.
+- Stay up-to-date with course content from previous sessions and asynchronous materials - Contribute to group and class discussions and activities - Complete group and individual tasks, such as short pieces of written work, grammar practice, oral or written summaries of group discussions or audio/video media, online research activities, etc.

-Online Engagement (20% of the final grade):
+Asynchronous Engagement (20% of the final grade):

-A weekly checklist on D2L will outline course topics and learning goals, as well as a list of online materials, activities and homework assignments.
+A weekly checklist on D2L will outline course topics and learning goals, as well as a list of asynchronous materials, activities and homework assignments.
 Materials, activities, and assignments may include viewing/listening to recordings or videos online, viewing lessons recorded by the instructor, practice exercises (grammar, listening comprehension, reading and speaking), and learning logs / self-assessments.
 In addition, weekly Student Activity Manual (SAM) exercises reinforcing the textbook will be assigned on MyGermanLab.
-Online engagement includes all weekly homework.
+Asynchronous engagement includes all weekly homework.

-Writing Projects ($2 \times 10\% = 20\%$ of the final grade):
+Writing Projects (2 x 10% = 20% of the final grade):